SControl:Slip

 Done in one evening.

-One platform for payroll, shift schedules, leave, expenses and tips — across all your locations.
+One platform for payroll, leave, expenses and personnel files — across all your locations.
 CAO Horeca, holiday allowance, Pension H&C and on-call contracts are built in.
-Your accountant only needs to glance at the final review.
+Plugs into Control:Shift (or whatever you use today) so every hour you clock flows straight into payroll.

 Made in Amsterdam